 To date, furmonertinib has been evaluated in multiple clinical trials with an aggregate patient population of over 700 patients against a broad range of EGFRm NSCLC, including both classical and uncommon EGFRm.
-Based on the results of preclinical and clinical trials conducted to date, we believe that furmonertinib has the potential to retain many of the key advantages of third-generation EGFR TKIs compared to first- and second-generation EGFR TKIs, including the potential to overcome T790M mutations that confer resistance, while also targeting a broader set of EGFRm.
-In 2022, Allist first reported the results of its FURLONG clinical trial, a double blind, placebo-controlled Phase 3 clinical trial of furmonertinib in first-line NSCLC patients with classical EGFRm conducted in China.
-The FURLONG trial resulted in the approval of furmonertinib in China as a first-line therapy in patients with locally advanced or metastatic NSCLC with classical EGFRm.
-In FURLONG, furmonertinib was compared with the first-generation EGFR TKI, gefitinib (IRESSA®), and demonstrated superior progression free survival (PFS) over gefitinib, showing a median PFS of 20.8 months versus 11.1 months for gefitinib.
-Furmonertinib's ability to cross the blood-brain barrier was also demonstrated in this trial with a central nervous system (CNS) specific ORR, which measured reduction of tumor size of at least 30% in brain metastases if present at the start of therapy, of 91% versus 65% for gefitinib.
-Treatment-related serious adverse events (TRSAEs) and treatment-related adverse events (TRAEs) leading to discontinuation were similar for furmonertinib and gefitinib in the FURLONG trial.
+Based on the results of preclinical and clinical trials conducted to date, we believe that furmonertinib has the potential to retain many of the key advantages of third-generation EGFR TKIs compared to first- and second-generation EGFR TKIs, including overcoming T790M mutations that confer resistance, while also targeting a broader set of EGFRm.
+In 2022, Allist first reported the results of its FURLONG clinical trial, a double blind, placebo-controlled Phase 3 clinical trial of furmonertinib in first-line NSCLC patients with classical EGFRm.
+In FURLONG, furmonertinib was compared with the first-generation EGFR TKI, gefitinib, and demonstrated superior progression free survival (PFS) over gefitinib, showing a median PFS of 20.8 months versus 11.1 months for gefitinib.
+Furmonertinib's ability to cross the blood-brain barrier was also demonstrated in this clinical trial with a central nervous system (CNS) metastases specific ORR, which measured reduction of tumor size of at least 30% in brain metastases if present at the start of therapy, of 91% versus 65% for gefitinib.
+Based on observed clinical activity against exon 20 insertions in the FAVOUR clinical trial and observed activity against PACC mutations in preclinical studies, we believe furmonertinib is potentially differentiated from third-generation EGFR TKIs approved for classical EGFRm NSCLC.

-In the United States and European Union, standard of care for first-line therapy in EGFRm NSCLC involving exon 20 insertion mutations is platinum-based chemotherapy with pemetrexed, which has significantly lower response rates and DOR compared to results achieved in first-line patients with classical EGFRm who can be treated with approved third-generation EGFR TKIs.
+In the United States and the European Union, standard of care for first-line therapy in EGFRm NSCLC involving exon 20 insertion mutations is platinum-based chemotherapy with pemetrexed, which has significantly lower response rates and DOR compared to results achieved in first-line patients with classical EGFRm who can be treated with approved third-generation EGFR TKIs.
 Over 9% of EGFRm NSCLC patients are estimated to have exon 20 insertion mutations.
-We believe furmonertinib, if approved, has the potential to become a chemotherapy-free oral regimen in first-line EGFRm NSCLC patients with exon 20 insertion mutations given the clinical data generated in this patient population to date
+Two EGFR-targeted therapies, mobocertinib (EXKIVITY®) and amivantamab (RYBREVANT®), are approved in the United States for previously treated EGFRm NSCLC patients with exon 20 insertion mutations.
+However, both drugs lack sufficient brain penetrance to effectively treat brain metastasis.
+In addition, mobocertinib has considerable safety and tolerability drawbacks.
+In October 2023, Takeda announced it is working with the FDA towards a voluntary withdrawal of mobocertinib in the United States, and intends to similarly initiate voluntary withdrawal globally, for patients with EGFR exon 20 insertion mutation-positive locally advanced or metastatic NSCLC whose disease has progressed on or after platinum-based chemotherapy.
+Furthermore, amivantamab is an intravenously administered biologic with high administration burden.
+We believe furmonertinib, if approved, has the potential to become a chemotherapy-free oral regimen in first-line EGFRm NSCLC patients with exon 20 insertion mutations given the clinical data generated in this patient population to date.

 Guidelines employing TKIs for the treatment of many of the PACC-specific EGFRm are not established and, as a result, chemotherapy is often used as the default course of therapy, offering limited efficacy and introducing chemotherapy-related toxicity.
 Afatinib (GILOTRIF®), a second-generation TKI, is also used in some patients, but has a poor safety profile and is not brain penetrant.
 Over 12% of EGFRm NSCLC patients are estimated to have PACC mutations.
-If approved, we believe furmonertinib has the potential to become a leading treatment option in first-line EGFRm NSCLC patients with PACC mutations based on furmonertinib's preclinical activity observed against these mutations and on the evaluation of furmonertinib in multiple clinical trials.
+If approved, we believe furmonertinib has the potential to become a leading treatment option for first-line EGFRm NSCLC patients with PACC mutations based on furmonertinib's preclinical activity observed against these mutations and the evaluation of furmonertinib in multiple clinical trials.